RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 	<li>Battery Start Discharge Time - shoiuld always be set to 00:00.</li>
         <li>Battery Stop Discharge Time - should always be set to 23:59.</li>
 	<li>Self Use Enable Charge From Grid - If switched to on the battery can charge from grid during the following times.</li>
 	<li>Battery Start Charge Time - recommend to set this to as close as possible to the stop time but leave enough time to fully charge.
-This leaves a bigger window of oppurtunity to export battery to grid if using the daily export function.</li>
+This leaves a bigger window of opportunity to export battery to grid if using the daily export function.</li>
 	<li>Battery Stop Charge Time - recommend to set this to the end of off peak time.</li>
 	<li>Charge Period 2 - This option is used by the 6001 and 6002 automations.
 If set manually it will turn back off after the stop 2 time.</li>
 </ol>